ietf-llc/venue-assessment-consultation/README.md

 The IETF Administration LLC recently consulted on changes to the process it uses to identify and select venues for IETF meetings [1] and is now implementing the changes.
-We are now consulting on the specifics of the assessment step of the new process
+We are now consulting on the specifics of the assessment step of the new process.

 This venue assessment step is based around a proposed new venue asessment report [2] which records whether or not a proposed venue satisfies the following criteria, following the guidelines in RFC 8718 [3]: